What It’s Like to Subscribe to The Farmer’s Dog

 How The Farmer’s Dog Works

-The Farmer’s Dog crafts recipes specifically for your dog, so when you subscribe they ask you a handful of questions that help formulate the recipe just right.
-They follow the AAFCO industry standard to make sure each recipe is nutritionally sound.
+The Farmer’s Dog crafts recipes specifically for your dog, so when you subscribe, they ask you a handful of questions that help formulate your dog's recipe just right.
+The Farmer's Dog follows the AAFCO industry standard to make sure each recipe is nutritionally sound.
 The important information they need is your dogs age, breed, weight, and activity level.
 They also ask about any health conditions to make sure the recipes are compatible.
 You can specify which recipes you want based on either beef, chicken, turkey, or pork.

 After you complete your order, deliveries are shipped within days of being cooked to maintain freshness, and are shipped cold.
-You should be sure to bring your box inside ASAP to keep the food cold.
+Make sure to bring your box inside ASAP to keep the food cold.

 Food comes pre-portioned in packages so serving is easy - just open one package per meal and empty into a serving bowl so your dog can enjoy!

-The Farmer’s Dog is priced specifically to your dog’s needs just like their bespoke recipes.
-As reference points:
+The Farmer’s Dog is priced specifically to your dog’s needs, just like their bespoke recipes.
+For reference: